|Sleep Disorder Center

 including difficulty falling asleep, frequent night-time wakening and

-daytime fatigue, the University of Maryland Upper Chesapeake Health (UM UCH) Sleep Disorder Center can help.
+daytime fatigue, The University of Maryland Harford Memorial Hospital (UM HMH) Sleep Disorder Center can help.

 There are over 84 different disorders of sleeping and waking that can

 lead to a poorer quality of life.
 Fortunately, most sleep disorders can

 be treated or managed effectively once your doctor knows the causes.

 The Sleep Disorder Center at University of Maryland Harford Memorial Hospital (UM HMH) is the only hospital-based sleep disorder center in the area and the only Sleep Lab in Harford County that is accredited by the American Academy of Sleep Medicine.
 The UM HMH Sleep Disorder Center is staffed by physicians who are board certified in sleep disorder medicine.
 They have the equipment and expertise to evaluate and conduct sleep studies.

 A person with sleep apnea regularly stops breathing during sleep for 10 seconds

 or longer (an occasional stop in breathing is normal).
 Apnea episodes can happen